rodrigcasio/NodeJS-rcasio-projects/personalNodePractice/express-APIs-practice/session-based-auth-API-5/READMEindex.md

     - *this middleware `isAuthenticated` will be placed in the endpoint `/dashboard` to secure the GET request
     - `if (req.session.user) {` Checks if the server remembers the user (via the session cookie)
     - `next();` if user is logged in.. it moves on and allows access... if not `Access Denied...`.

+`simple terms` :
+- **req.session** is like a locked box on the server where i keep the user's ID card (`username`) and their key to the building (`role`)
+- The **Session ID Cookie** is the small key the user holds
+- Everytime the user makes a request, they show the key (cookie), the server opens the box (req.session), and quickly checks the contents to confirm the users's identity and permisions.. in (`isAuthenticated` middleware)
 ```js
 const isAuthenticated = (req, res, next) => {
     if (req.session.user) {